-Top 5 Questions For Your Doctor About Influenza
+Top 5 Questions for Your Doctor about Flu

 Can I get the flu vaccine?

 The best thing to do to prevent the flu is to get the flu vaccine each year.
 Health officials recommend that everyone 6 months of age and older receive an influenza vaccination each and every year.
 Most likely, this includes you and your entire family.
 Your doctor can administer the flu vaccine or you can use the Flu Vaccine Finder to find one near you.

 What else can I do to protect myself from the flu?

 Wash your hands often.
 The most common way to catch the flu is to touch your own eyes, nose or mouth with germy hands.
 So keep your hands clean, and away from your face.
 Wash hands with soap and warm water for 30 seconds, or about the amount of time it takes you to sing "Happy Birthday" twice.

 Keep it to yourself.
 One gift you can give others is to help prevent other people from catching your flu.
 We highly recommend that you stay home from work, school and public places when you are sick.
 Cover your mouth and nose with a tissue or your elbow when coughing or sneezing, but never your hand.
 It may prevent those around you from getting sick.

 Remember, getting an influenza vaccine is the best way to protect yourself from the flu.
 The shot only takes about two weeks to take effect so it can be effective even if the season has started in your area, and as late in the year as March.